Adroiti/docs-for-code-review-tools/Cppcheck/unsafeClassCanLeak.md

-Pattern: Unsafe class can leak
+Pattern: Use of unsafe class

 Issue: -

 ## Description

-The class `class` is unsafe, wrong usage can cause memory/resource leaks for `class::varname`.
+The class is unsafe, wrong usage can cause memory/resource leaks.
 This can for instance be fixed by adding proper cleanup in the destructor.

 ## Further Reading